hugolgst/tictactoe/README.md

 # tictactoe
-🕹 TicTacToe game built with the MinMax algorithm
+This is a tic tac toe game written in Ruby with the min max algorithm, work in progress.